8 Tips for Managing Your Child’s Tangled Hair

 This trick works both during the day and at night time.
 So if your daughter always wakes up with messy, knotted hair, consider braiding it before bed time to keep it from tangling at night.

 It’s also a good idea to tie up long hair when you child is having a meal.
-Kids have a way of getting food everywhere when they eat (at least ours do!), and when food gets into hair, it has a tendency to create sticky, tangled messes.
+Kids have a way of getting food everywhere when they eat, and when food gets into hair, it has a tendency to create sticky, tangled messes.

-So even though our daughters like to wear their hair down, we keep their favourite hair elastics on the kitchen counter so we can tie their hair up into a ponytail whenever we sit down for a meal!
+For this reason, we always make sure to keep our daughters’ favorite hair elastics on the kitchen counter so we can tie their hair up into a ponytail whenever we sit down for a meal.

 There’s no need to wait until bath time to remove knots from your child’s hair!